smarter-sh/community/contributors/guide/issue-triage.md

 ### GitHub Project Boards

 GitHub offers project boards, set up like [kanban boards](https://en.wikipedia.org/wiki/Kanban), to help teams organize and track their workflow in order to get work done.
-The Release Team has come to depend on [their project board](https://github.com/orgs/kubernetes/projects/68) for planning new Kubernetes releases; they also use it as an archive to show the work done for past releases.
+The Release Team has come to depend on [their project board](https://github.com/orgs/kubernetes/projects/68) for planning new Smarter releases; they also use it as an archive to show the work done for past releases.

 Other SIGs are also using project boards:
 - [Apps](https://github.com/orgs/kubernetes/projects/167)